SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 inject(WorkbenchRouter).navigate(['../path/to/view'], {relativeTo});
 ```

 Additional data can be passed to the navigation as matrix parameters or navigation data.
 Matrix parameters are added to the path, while navigation data is stored in the layout.
-Unlike matrix parameters, navigation data can be passed to empty path navigations.
+Unlike matrix parameters, navigation data can be passed to an empty-path navigation.
 The view can read matrix parameters from `ActivatedRoute.params` and navigation data from `WorkbenchView.navigation.data`.

 ```ts
 import {inject} from '@angular/core';